 - National Geographic

 - You really can't have a nonfiction section without National Geographic.
-They do so much more than just "factoid" books and have been doing more and more narrative nonfiction in addition to their series.
+They do so much more than browsing nonfiction and have been doing more and more narrative nonfiction in addition to their popular series.

 - Scientists in the Field